vanshpatil16/stock-market-peer-analysis/README.md

 2. Click "Secrets"
 3. Add your keys in the format:
 ```
-FINNHUB_API_KEY = "your-key"
+FINNHUB_API_KEY = "your-finnhub-key"
-NEWSAPI_KEY = "your-key"
+NEWSAPI_KEY = "your-tavily-key"
 ```

 **Note**: The app works without API keys using Yahoo Finance as a fallback, but adding API keys significantly improves news coverage and quality.
+The `NEWSAPI_KEY` secret is used for Tavily API (kept for backward compatibility).

 ### News Display Features